janniks/toggl-unattended-programming-test/README.md

 ## Feedback 💬

-If you notice anything in this repository - bad code style, bad practices, bugs, very wet code, etc. - [please let me know!](https://twitter.com/messages/compose?recipient_id=82144365) I enjoyed this project in Go and would like to learn more 🙏
+If you notice anything in this repository—bad code style, bad practices, bugs, very wet code, etc.—[please let me know!](https://twitter.com/messages/compose?recipient_id=82144365) I enjoyed this project in Go and would like to learn more 🙏

 ## Acknowledgments 🙌